tinytronix/homeautomation/Software/Controller/README.md

 Software example on how to control sensors, actors and send LoRa data.

 ## How does it work:
 The two python scripts devicesrv.py and loragateway.py are UDP-servers that interface on 127.0.0.1 localhost to the php modules and to the hardware.
 The python scripts listen to UDP commands sent from the php modules, translate them to I2C.
-After completion of the I2C command an answer will be sent back to the php modules.
+After completion of the I2C command an UDP answer will be sent back to the php modules.
 The answer contains either:
 - a value (in case of sensor)
 - an ACK or NAK in case of actor
 - lora data is handled exactly in the same manner